Wilbur R. Franks: Career

-He was born in Weston, Ontario and was a medical graduate at the University of Toronto.
-As a cancer researcher at the Banting and Best Medical Research Institute at University of Toronto, Franks developed an idea that resulted in the world's first anti-gravity suit or G-suit.
+Franks was born in Weston, Ontario, and attended Victoria College and the Faculty of Medicine at the University of Toronto.
+As a cancer researcher at the Banting and Best Medical Research Institute at the University of Toronto, Franks developed an idea that resulted in the world's first anti-gravity suit or G-suit.
 Franks had noted that his test tubes often broke when subjected to severe centrifugal force.
 He had solved the problem by first inserting them into larger and stronger liquid-filled bottles.

-In 1940, the anti gravity suit was developed under the name Franks Flying Suit by Wilbur R. Franks and his colleagues at the Banting and Best Medical Research Institute at the University of Toronto.
+In 1940, the anti-gravity suit was developed under the name Franks Flying Suit by Wilbur R. Franks and his colleagues at the Banting and Best Medical Research Institute at the University of Toronto.
 The suit was made with rubber and water-filled pads.
-It counteracted the effects of high G forces on aircraft pilots, which otherwise would cause them to black out.
-These suits were used during World War II and all G-Suits worn by air force pilots as well as astronauts and cosmonauts around the world are based on his original designs.
+It counteracted the effects of high G-forces on aircraft pilots, which otherwise would cause them to black out.
+These suits were used during World War II, and all G-Suits worn by air force pilots as well as astronauts and cosmonauts around the world are based on his original designs.
 When testing his first prototype, Franks stated: